Black Forceps: Season 2

-Amagi arbitrarily has named the new hospital being planned in Sakuranomiya City as the "Cerisier Heart Center".
-However, he is scolded by Saeki saying he should explain the situation to local people first, and tells him that he will hold a public surgery to announce his appointment as director of the center, as well as its name.
+Amagi arbitrarily names the new hospital being planned in Sakuranomiya City as the "Cerisier Heart Center".
+However, he is scolded by Saeki saying he should explain the situation to local people first, to what Amagi tells him that he will hold a public surgery to announce his appointment as director of the center, as well as its name.

-Toshiko, A welfare recipient has become a patient at Tojo.
-New resident Park is in charge of her.
-Sera, Park's supervisor, sees Toshiko's results and deems Amagi the perfect person to operate on her, but Amagi refuses.
-Amagi instead tries to persuade Mizuno, a director of the business association coordinating investments for the new hospital, to undergo direct anastomosis surgery.
-However, it turns out that Mizuno is an intermediary from Sugai, a professor at Ishin University, who is in conflict with Saeki.
+While Sera supervises new resident Park and his patients, and continues attending his own, he finds that Park's patient Toshiko, a welfare recipient, is the perfect person for Amagi to operate on, but Amagi refuses, instead trying to persuade Mizuno, a director of the business association coordinating investments for the new hospital, and Sugai's intermediary, to undergo direct anastomosis surgery.
 Amagi asks Shingyoji, the president of the Sakuranomiya City Medical Association, to introduce him to patients for public surgery.

-Kazuko Tomiya, a famous lawyer for medical litigation, looking for Amagi, who is being sought out for fraud.
+Kazuko Tomiya, a famous lawyer for medical litigation, is looking for Amagi, who is being sought out for fraud.
 Saeki stops the situation by settling with the people who have come with her, canceling Amagi's upcoming surgery.

-Sera sees Miwa arguing with Tomiya, and intervenes.
-It turns out that she is Miwa's mother.
-And she suffered a collapse while at the hospital.
-She needs urgent medical intervention.
-And Sera is the one who attends her.
-But there is a complication.
-There is too much of a calcification, and the only one who can get through is Amagi, but Tomiya refuses, opting for an AI procedure developed at Ishin.
+Sera sees Miwa arguing with Tomiya, who turns out to be Miwa's mother, and intervenes.
+Tomiya collapses while at the hospital and needs urgent medical intervention.
+Sera attends to her, but there is a complication.
+Amagi is the only one who can solve it, but Tomiya refuses, opting for an AI procedure developed at Ishin by Sugai.
 Sera and Miwa try to convince her otherwise.

+Amagi unexpectedly uses the Ishin AI procedure, and is requested by Kizaki, a wealthy South Korean restaurant chain owner.
+Saeki suggests that Amagi take the request on the condition that Kizaki invest on the new hospital.
+Amagi travels to South Korea amd Kizaki accepts.
+They return to Japan and Kizaki is hospitalized at Tojo.
+Seo-hyun, Park's mother and a patient in Tojo, runs into Kizaki, who turns out to be her rival in the restaurant industry.
+He is also involved with Sugai.
+Seo-hyun urges Amagi not to perform the surgery.
+Amagi, however, remains completely unfazed.

+Sugai attempts to level up by operating on Chairman Uesugi of Uesugi Motors with the updated Elcano Darwin robot, by using Amagi's knowledge of the case.
+But, after assessing the patient's condition, Amagi decides to cancel the operation.
+Hayakawa, the developer of the updated robot, and who, like nurse Nekota, who had worked at Ishin eight years before, had learned of an incident there, collapses.
+Saeki operated on Uesugi, without using the "Saeki Method", while Amagi was away.
+Head Nurse Fujiwara noticed that Saeki wasn't acting like his usual self and it concerned her.
+Uesugi's son Toshihiro asked Amagi to intentionally botch the surgery in exchange for a substantial fee.
+He wanted his father to retire.
+Sugai wanted to use the Uesugi medical division to his advantage.
+Uesugi's operation date fell on the same day as the election.
+Amagi fails the operation, the one he was an expert of.